-Springtail (Anurida maritime) are a common marine invertebrate found throughout most of the British Isles and the rest of Europe.
+Springtails (Anurida maritime) are a common marine invertebrate found throughout most of the British Isles and the rest of Europe.
 They are a small insect-like creature which has a black, brown or dark blue segmented body with six legs and short antenna.
 The maximum length is usually 5 to 6mm.
 They are an unusual sea creature as they are air-breathing.
 Their body is covered in hairs which trap air bubbles and allow them to float on the surface of water.
-There are many other insects and creatures commonly referred to as springtails throughout the world which sometimes leads to confusion.
+They are capable of surviving underwater as they can breathe bubbles of air which are trapped in their hairs.